gsaarinen/100-days-of-code-2018/log.md

 **Thoughts:**

 Didn't get to spend a lot of time working on stuff today.
 Mostly just played with the Smartsheet API via the command line through `pry`.
 Still need to find a good use for it but I know it's out there!
+Also, had another great MPLS Jr Dev meetup!
+Love that community!

 -----------------------------